oscdoctest/Qi-Docs/docs/Qi_Types.rst

 +------------------+-------------------------+-------------+--------------------------------------+

-The QiTypeBuilder supports derived types as well.
-Note that you need not add the base types to Qi prior to using QiTypeBuilder.
+The QiTypeBuilder also supports derived types.
+Note that you need not add the base types to Qi before using QiTypeBuilder.

 Defining QiTypes when not using .NET
 ------------------------------------

 QiTypes must be built manually when .NET QiTypeBuilder is unavailable.
-The following discussion refers to the types that are defined in the `Python <https://github.com/osisoft/Qi-Samples/tree/master/Basic/Python>`__ and `JavaScript <https://github.com/osisoft/Qi-Samples/tree/master/Basic/JavaScript>`__ samples.
+The following discussion refers to the types that are defined in  `Python <https://github.com/osisoft/Qi-Samples/tree/master/Basic/Python>`__ and `JavaScript <https://github.com/osisoft/Qi-Samples/tree/master/Basic/JavaScript>`__ samples.
 Samples in other languages can be found here: `Samples <https://github.com/osisoft/Qi-Samples/tree/master/Basic>`__.

-In the sample code, QiType, QiTypeProperty, and QiTypeCode are defined as in the code snippets shown here:
+In the sample code, ``QiType``, ``QiTypeProperty``, and ``QiTypeCode`` are defined as in the code snippets shown here:

 **Python**